 Festivals.
 We are famous for Naadam, the largest festival, which we have been celebrating since the Xiongnu period, the first state of Mongols.
 The largest Naadam takes place in the capital, but smaller Naadams are held in every community across the country.
 We also host smaller festivals such as the ice festival, camel festival, yak festival etc.

 Culture.
 Living nomadically is integral to our sense of national identity.
 We keep the culture moving with our livestock as the seasons change and living in a traditional ger.

 Finally, we are famous for our ethnic groups.
 We have 21 unique ethnic groups.

-Personally I like to show places with less travellers.
-For example places like the deep Gobi, the eastern side of Mongolia, the big fields and antelopes in Dornod, and some less visited lakes in Sukhbaatar.
+Personally, I like to show places with fewer travellers.
+For example, places like the deep Gobi, the eastern side of Mongolia, the big fields and antelopes in Dornod, and some less visited lakes in Sukhbaatar.
 I love showing off the Uvs province, the Bayankhongor province, the beautiful natures of Zavkhan province, and the Khentii province.
 I love historical places or archeological places.
 But I love the route of Out Adventures’ itinerary—it visits some incredible places in my country.

 I love Gobi.
 Gobi is the opposite of where I grew up.
 I like the Gobi atmosphere and just the feeling I get when I’m there.